-Please save and keep one copy and then send a copy with a copy of the proposal to the Senior Equality and Diversity Lead at bsmhft.hr@nhs.net.
+Please save and keep one copy and then send a copy with a copy of the policy to the Senior Equality and Diversity Lead at bsmhft.edi.queries@nhs.net.
 The results will then be published on the Trust's website.
-Please ensure that any resulting actions are incorporated into Divisional or Service planning and monitored on a regular basis.
+Please ensure that any resulting actions are incorporated into Divisional or Service planning and monitored on a regular basis